-Benjamin Brandon teaches History at BCA, and serves as Director.
+Benjamin Brandon teaches History, and serves as Director.
 He loves to learn, and one of his favorite ways to learn is through teaching.
 He has gained valuable experience teaching almost every age group, including elementary, jr. high, high school, university, and adult classes, in a variety of settings, including home-schooled co-ops, private schools, Church, and University.
 No matter the age of his students, Benjamin hopes to exemplify a true love of learning that is not limited to the classroom, but overflows into all areas of life.
 He is deeply drawn to the study of Western Civilization, especially ancient history and political philosophy.
 He received his B.A. degrees in International Relations and History, and completed his M.A. thesis on Christian Political Philosophy (specifically on Constantine, the first Christian emperor of the Roman Empire).
 Benjamin has an eclectic teaching style, weaving together reading material with various media and activities as he aims for an integrated understanding of different subjects.
 When not teaching, he is often found making game-winning catches in Ultimate Frisbee, or conquering the world in Risk.

 Manna Hancock teaches Literature at BCA.
 While a student in the Torrey Honors program at Biola University, Ms Hancock immersed in the study of great books of the Western culture and was introduced to the classical method of teaching via mentors and small group discussion.
 Consequently, she is a strong proponent of equipping students with skills to critically read, successfully discuss, and ultimately assimilate literature of historical value.
 As a third year teacher of literature and writing at Aaron Academy, Ms. Hancock has discovered a passion for engaging students in the wonders of the written word and brings that passion with her to BCA.